klept0/C25K-Calendar-Creator/README.md

 - **Output Directory Logic:** All exports are saved in a user-specific folder inside the project.
 - **Export Formats:** ICS, CSV, JSON, Google Fit CSV, Markdown, PDF, Excel, Apple Health CSV, Voice Prompts.
 - **Markdown Checklist Export:** Always generated with user info and notes.
-- **Colorized CLI Prompts and Feedback:** For a more user-friendly experience.
+- **Colorized Feedback in GUI:** For a more user-friendly experience, the GUI provides colorized feedback and status messages.
 - **Weather Suggestions:** Real, actionable weather suggestions for your first workout are now provided using live forecast data.
 Enter your city or ZIP at the prompt to get advice (e.g., "Great weather for running!", "Rain expected, consider rescheduling or wear a rain jacket").
 - **QR Code Export:** Instantly generate a QR code image containing a detailed summary of your C25K plan (all workouts/tips, not just a short string).
 The QR code is large and high-contrast if accessibility options are enabled, and a Markdown file is generated with the QR code and full plan summary for easy sharing and accessibility.
 Requires the `qrcode` Python package (`pip install qrcode[pil]`).
 - **PDF Export:** Visually rich, accessible PDF export is now fully supported.
 The PDF includes a cover page, full plan table, accessibility options, motivational quotes, resource links, and privacy note.
 Requires the `reportlab` Python package (`pip install reportlab`).